ucldc/nuxeo_spreadsheet/README.md

 * Run the command: `nxls /asset-library/UCX/Project_folder`

 ## 3. Create metadata in tab-delimited spreadsheet
-Use the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo CSV Import Template</a> to format your metadata records.
+Use the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo Tab-Delimited Import Template</a> to format your metadata records.
 The first tab comprises the template; the second tab provides an example for reference purposes.
 Note with the following considerations:

-* The column headings need to have the exact same headings as the Nuxeo metadata elements.
+* The column headings in the tab-delimited spreadsheet need to *exactly* match the headings expected by the Python scripts constituting `csv2dict`.
 You can double-check the headings by reviewing the source `meta_from_csv.py` file in GitHub.

+* In cases where metadata elements are repeatable in Nuxeo, you can append a numeric indicator after the column heading.
+In the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo Tab-Delimited Import Template</a>, you can see examples of this for Creator and Contributor.

-* Each row should contain metadata for either a simple object, or the parent-level record for a complex object.
+* Each row in the spreadsheet should contain metadata for either a simple object, or the parent-level record for a complex object.

 * <b>File Path</b> (color-coded in red) is required for each row; additionally, either <b>Title</b>, <b>Type</b>, <b>Copyright Status</b>, and/or <b>Copyright Statement</b> is required, if and when the objects will be published in Calisphere.
 For additional information on the metadata requirements, see the <a href="https://registry.cdlib.org/documentation/docs/dams/metadata-model/">Nuxeo user guide</a>